Wind turbine: Efficiency

-German physicist Albert Betz had a crucial role in the development of wind turbine technology.
+German physicist Albert Betz helped to develop wind turbine technology.
 Betz's law states that no wind turbine can capture more than 59.3% of the wind's kinetic energy.

 Conservation of mass requires that the mass of air entering and exiting a turbine must be equal.
 Likewise, the conservation of energy requires the energy given to the turbine from incoming wind to be equal to that of the combination of the energy in the outgoing wind and the energy converted to electrical energy.
 Since outgoing wind will still possess some kinetic energy, there must be a maximum proportion of the input energy that is available to be converted to electrical energy.
 Accordingly, Betz's law gives the maximal achievable extraction of wind power by a wind turbine, known as Betz's coefficient, as 16/27 (59.3%) of the rate at which the kinetic energy of the air arrives at the turbine.

 The maximum theoretical power output of a wind machine is thus 16/27 times the rate at which kinetic energy of the air arrives at the effective disk area of the machine.
 If the effective area of the disk is A, and the wind velocity v, the maximum theoretical power output P is: